notmooncalf/notmooncalf/README.md

 ## hiya, i'm june ✨ i make stuff !!
-i'm a hobbyist, i figured i'd just write most of the creative things i do down here some of these programs i have not touched in a long time, most recent are Blender, Godot, and Painttool SAI
+i'm a hobbyist, i figured i'd just write most of the creative things i do down here</br>
+some of these programs i have not touched in a long time, most recent are Blender, Godot, and Painttool SAI

 ### things i have willingly subjected myself to: